yourlegacy/yourlegacy/_posts/2014-05-16-Canadian-Music-Week-Comfort-Zone.md

 Around 11pm, Anastasia A was up.
 A.A., as I and probably no one else calls her, did the longest set, which included 9 songs.
 I’m not going to lie; I met her before and listened to some of her songs.
 I’m a sucker for sappy love songs, and [“My Love”](https://www.youtube.com/watch?v=L1dG_gQr5_U) was my favourite going in.
 It had the vibe of Justin Timberlake’s “My Love” from a few years ago but without T.I.
 The song also made me want to experience being in love again as my heart was stirring like an overweight lady stirring cake mix.
 Jokes aside, it touched my heart and made me wish I could find true love.
 Unfortunately, there might be plenty of fish (in the sea or online), but they aren’t enticing.
 [Watch the video](https://www.youtube.com/watch?v=yQRVd767hAQ).

 Anastasia’s performance was the best of the night, as she rocked the set and had great stage presence and show(wo)manship.
 With the help of her backup singer Taya Marquis (with who I may or may not have a crush on), these two rocked the house.
 Or condo, because they were performing downtown.

+<iframe width="560" height="315" src="//www.youtube.com/embed/yQRVd767hAQ" frameborder="0" allowfullscreen></iframe>

 I’m like 2Chainz, in the sense that when I talk, there is “No Lie.”
 I even yell “Truuuuuuu” after some statements, like “that shawarma was awesome.
 Truuuu.”
 And this showcase was truuuuly awesome.